Michael-Davinroy/CS4530-CS5500-Spring-2021/tutorials/week5-unit-testing.md

   ```

 Although not recommended, let us use this example to check how we can test private methods if required.
-This can be handy if public functions just call through and all logic is contained within the private method.
+This can be handy if public functions just call through, and all logic is contained within the private method.
 We can do this as shown below:

 - ```ts